brenthompson2/brenthompson2.github.io/_posts/blog/2017-09-07-integrating-slack-In-angular-2.markdown

 author: Brendan Thompson
 date:   2017-09-07 2:30:00 -0400
 permalink: /integrating-slack
-categories: Web-Design
+categories: Ionic
 excerpt: Follow along as I describe how to send an Http post request in Angular 2 as is implemented in Ionic hybrid mobile app development
+image: /assets/img/post-images/slackapi-angularjs.jpg
+imageAlt: Slack and Angular
-image: /assets/img/post-images/slack-logo.png
+image2: /assets/img/post-images/slack-logo.png
-imageAlt: Slack Logo
+image2Alt: Slack Logo
-image2: /assets/img/post-images/ionic-logo.png
+image3: /assets/img/post-images/ionic-logo.png
-image2Alt: Ionic Logo
+image3Alt: Ionic Logo
 ---

 For my recent internship at Awesome Inc I have been doing some hybrid mobile app development using the Ionic framework.
 The goal is to create a mobile app to constantly have running on an iPad that allows guests to the facility to check in.
 The app then sends a message to the appropriate person via [Slack](https://slack.com) regarding the arrival of the guest.
 Now that I have the messaging feature officially integrated, I just have a little more work to do until an official demo version is ready for testing.